Tricia Striano: Career

-Tricia Striano received the Sofia Kovalevskaya Award of the Alexander von Humboldt Foundation.
+Tricia Striano received the Sofia Kovalevskaya Award of the Alexander von Humboldt Foundation and the Sanctae Crucis Award of the College of the Holy Cross.
 She built the Neurocognition and Development Research Group at the Max Planck Institute for Human Cognitive and Brain Sciences and Center for Advanced Studies at the University of Leipzig.

-In 2008, Striano obtained her habilitation from the University of Osnabruck in Germany.
-Striano is a Full Professor in the Department of Psychology at Hunter College, City University of New York.
-Tricia Striano founded Tricia Striano Inc and brands AisforBanana® and ZWIFLY®.
+In 2008, Striano obtained her Habilitation from the University of Osnabruck in Germany.
+Tricia Striano founded Tricia Striano Inc and brand AisforBanana®.

 Research

 Striano's main area of research is social cognition and learning in infancy, using brain and behavioral measures.